charlie0129/blog/content/post/docker-overlayfs2-on-zfs/index.md

 There is  PRs in OpenZFS to fix this problem: https://github.com/openzfs/zfs/pull/9600 , https://github.com/openzfs/zfs/pull/9414 .
 But currently they are held and I don't the expertise or time to work on it either.
+Hopefully wish I can pick up that PR and fix it (if possible).

 ## Final solution

 So, the only option left is not possible now.
 Is there something we can do?

-As I said earlier, "Simply put, that's not possible (***directly***).", it turns out, there is still an *indirect* way -- **ZFS Volumes**.
+As I said earlier, "Simply put, that's not possible (***directly***)".
+Well, it turns out, there is still an *indirect* way -- **ZFS Volumes**.
+Let's see what Oracle says:

 > A ZFS volume is a dataset that represents **a block device**.
 >
 > *Excerpt from: https://docs.oracle.com/cd/E19253-01/819-5461/gaypf/index.html*

-Note that it is a BLOCK DEVICE.
-This is really important.
+Note that it is a *block device*.
+This is really important, which means we can treat it like a conventional hard drive and do whatever we want on ZFS datasets!

-Since it is a block device (you can think of it as a dedicated hard drive), we can use it as a Swap device, iSCSI target, and in this case, a block device holding a `ext4` partitation to put `overlayfs` on.
+Since it is a block device, we can use it as a Swap device, iSCSI target, and in this case, a block device holding a `ext4` partitation to put `overlayfs` on.

 ## Solve problem

 Finally!
-We now decide to use ZFS Volumes (zvol) to hold our `overlayfs` , i.e., `overlayfs` on top of `ext4` on top of `zvol` on top of ZFS filesystem.
+We now decide to use ZFS Volumes (zvol) to hold our `overlayfs` , i.e., `overlayfs` on top of `ext4` on top of `zvol` on top of ZFS datasets.
+(Well, it is a bit complex.
+But trust me, even with so many fs layers, the performance is still wayyyy higher than Docker's `zfs` driver.)

 Let's fix this now.